-Due to the Group's business nature, it did not generate a significant amount of hazardous waste during its daily operation.
-Even so, the Group has established the Hazardous Substances and Dangerous Goods Procedure to govern the management and disposal of hazardous wastes.
+Due to the Group's business nature, it did not generate a significant amount of hazardous waste during its daily operations.
+Despite this, the Group has established the Hazardous Substances and Dangerous Goods Procedure to govern the management and disposal of hazardous wastes.
 Guidelines and requirements for storage, handling, disposal and purchase under the responsibility of managers/supervisors and workers are clearly set out in the procedure.
 Material Safety Data Sheets are also required for all chemicals in use or stored and must be updated every five years.
 On the other hand, the Group has set emergency response guidelines for all employees to follow when handling spills or leakage incidents.

 Besides, the Group has engaged qualified chemical waste collectors to handle hazardous waste and comply with the relevant environmental rules and regulations.
-All of the chemical waste collectors engaged must obtain a waste collection licence under the Waste Disposal Ordinance of Hong Kong.
+All the chemical waste collectors engaged must obtain a waste collection licence under the Waste Disposal Ordinance of Hong Kong.

-During FY2023, the total hazardous waste disposal intensity increased significantly from about 4.58 kg per employee during FY2022 to about 30.70 kg per employee during FY2023.
-This can be explained by the Group's disposal of expired goods and storage relocation during its Hong Kong office relocation.
+During FY2024, the total hazardous waste disposal intensity decreased significantly from about 30.70 kg per employee during FY2023 to about 16.74 kg per employee during FY2024, thus the Group is on track to achieve its aforementioned goal.
+This can be explained by the Group's effective emission reduction measures and employees' increased awareness of emission reduction.